-With Call Screen, you can find out who's calling and why with help from the Google Assistant.
+You can use Call Screen to find out who's calling and why, and to help avoid spam calls.
 Your phone calls are personal, and that’s why Call Screen uses new, on-device technology to keep your calls private.
-This way, screening works fast, offline, and keeps the conversation between you and the person who's calling.
-Learn more about how to use Call Screen.
+This way, screening works fast and keeps the conversation between you and the person who's calling.
+Learn how to screen your calls.

 To manually screen an incoming call, tap Screen call.
-You can choose to join the call, ask for more info, hang up, or report it as spam (reported spam numbers are sent to Google.
+You can choose to pick up the call, ask for more info, hang up, or report the call as spam.
+Reported spam numbers are sent to Google.
 If you don’t want to record audio for manually screened calls, turn off Save Call Screen audio.